cckmwong-data/stock_price_anomaly/README.md

-# TSLA Time Series Anomaly Detection with LSTM Autoencoder
+# TSLA (Tesla) Time Series Anomaly Detection with LSTM Autoencoder

 This project implements an unsupervised anomaly detection pipeline using an **LSTM Autoencoder** to identify abnormal movements in Tesla’s stock price time series based on **reconstruction error** between 2015 and 2025.
 The system highlights market periods where price behavior deviates from learned historical patterns.